vladimirvikulin/Project-Manager/README.md

-# My To-Do List+
+# Project Manager

 ## Description

-This is a project for managing your to-do list and tasks efficiently.
-The frontend is built with React and is covered with tests to ensure a reliable user experience.
+This is a web application for project planning and management, designed to enhance team collaboration and task efficiency.
+Built with React, Node.js, Express, and MongoDB, it offers an intuitive UI with Ukrainian localization, advanced analytics (network diagrams, optimized Gantt charts), and secure authentication.

 ## How to run